 How Do You Talk to Employees About Excessive Absenteeism?

-February 16, 2024Simplify Employee Performance Management with the Right HRMS Tools
+Simplify Employee Performance Management with the Right HRMS Tools

-It’s not said out loud but many organisations have invested time and money on employee engagement plans without understanding their business strategy.
+February 20, 2024It’s not said out loud but many organisations have invested time and money on employee engagement plans without understanding their business strategy.
 For example, implementing a trendy employee engagement initiative without knowing whether workers can benefit from it, or spending money on a program without considering if the employee is interested in participating.

 However, claims to strengthen employee engagement isn’t enough – You’ll need to create a clear and actionable employee engagement plan to get there.

-What Is an Employee Engagement Plan?
+What is an Employee Engagement Plan?

-An organization must define its values before implementing plans.
-Employees who feel connected to the organisation’s mission and priorities are more involved in their jobs.
 Start by writing down your company’s mission, principles, short and long-term objectives, and what your company is doing to strengthen its brand positioning.
 Include critical thinking, why was the company founded, and what values does it serve to customers, vendors, clients and the community?
 What traits do you look for in your employees?

 To build an action plan, you must first find out what works and what doesn’t to engage with your employees.
 Creating a company survey helps you generate realistic results to determine your company’s strengths and weaknesses and areas for growth.
 Determine what drives employee engagement to understand the underlying factors, especially what is working and what isn’t.
-Consider the following factors:

 - Learning and growth opportunities